ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### REPLACE_FLUSH_JOBS

-This is the cumulative number of replacement flush opeartions performed.
+This is the cumulative number of replacement flush operations performed.

 ##### REPLACE_FLUSH_PAGES